JoeOster/Strategy_Lab/docs/Strategy_Lab_V2_Plan.md

 1.  **Main as Truth:** The `main` branch is the single source of truth and must always be in a stable, deployable state.
 Direct commits to `main` are forbidden post-setup.
 2.  **Temporary Feature Branches:** All new work (features, bug fixes) **must** be done on a temporary feature branch, created from `main` (e.g., `feature/add-settings-modal`).
 3.  **Atomic Commits:** Each logical step of a task will be committed individually.
 This creates a granular history and allows for easy rollbacks.
+4.  **Pre-Merge Verification:** Before a branch can be merged, it must pass all automated quality checks (e.g., `npm run check`).
-4.  **Merge and Delete:** Once a feature is complete and verified, the branch will be merged into `main`.
+5.  **Merge and Delete:** Once a feature is complete and verified, the branch will be merged into `main`.
 The feature branch will then be deleted.

 ### Task Management (The "Issue Tracker")